Point Lobos State Preserve

 Tips for Visiting Point Lobos

 Leaving Point Lobos is always a little sad.
-The beauty of the ocean and cliffs is much like a drug, providing you with an exhilarating natural high then leaving you with withdrawals.
+The beauty of the ocean and cliffs is like a drug, giving you an exhilarating natural high then leaving you with withdrawals.
 If you do experience these symptoms, no need to talk to a doctor, just look back at your pictures and think about the next time you're going to go again.
-Now is also a great time to plan your next destination.
 Go somewhere else that's just as beautiful, such as Pinnacles National Park, Yosemite National Park, Big Sur, or Sequoia/King's Canyon National Park.

-Question: Hey guys, thanks for writing your guide on point lobos.
-Is the park still nice to visit even when it's cloudy and maybe raining?
+Question: Is the park still nice to visit even when it's cloudy and maybe raining?
 We are thinking of going this weekend

-Answer: Hey there, thanks for contacting us!
-We think Point Lobos is beautiful no matter the season or weather.
-If there's a possibility of rain, bring water resistant shoes, a rain jacket, and an umbrella and you'll be just fine!
-Enjoy your trip to Point Lobos, you're going to love it. -Exsplore
+Answer: We think Point Lobos is beautiful no matter the season or weather.
+If there's a possibility of rain, bring water resistant shoes and a rain jacket and you'll be just fine!